Digestive and Gastrointestinal Conditions

 The surgeon makes a cut (incision) near the belly button.
 There are many ways to take care of meconium ileus.
 Your surgeon will decide which method is best for your baby while doing the surgery.
 The surgeon may be able to wash out the meconium.
 But some babies will need to have a segment of their intestine removed (resection) or to have an ostomy (pronounced OST-uh-mee); these procedures are explained next.

 Surgery for complicated meconium ileus

-The surgeon may advise going straight to surgery (not trying an enema first) if your baby has a more complex problem, such as perforation.
+The surgeon may advise going straight to surgery and not trying an enema first if your baby has a more complex problem, such as perforation.
 The goals of surgery are to remove the meconium and keep as much healthy intestine as possible.

 Your surgeon may do one of many procedures based on your baby’s problem.
 The surgeon will explain the procedure your baby is likely to need.
 Sometimes the surgeon does not know which procedure is needed until they start the surgery and check your baby’s intestine.

 - The surgeon removes the segment of intestine that is blocked and any segment that was damaged by the blockage.
 (Usually when the intestine is perforated, the surgeon must remove that segment.)